abmiet/Cbait-Extension/README.md

 # Cbait-Extension
-Please keep patience will be uploaded soon
+Please keep patience code will be uploaded soon